 I have been fortunate to co-author a number of articles that have been published in peer-reviewed publications on topics as varied as sexual grooming in schools to the rights of foreign countries to intervene during times of humanitarian crisis.

-My therapeutic approaches span psychodynamic, psycho-educational, and cognitive modalities and include Person-centered Therapy, CBT, and TF-CBT.
+My therapeutic approaches span psychodynamic, psycho-educational, and cognitive modalities and include Person-centered Therapy, Cognitive Behavioral Therapy (CBT), and Trauma Focused-CBT.
 However, I strongly believe that the alliance between client and therapist is the greatest predictor of a successful outcome.

 I believe that you are never too young or too old to gain the insights necessary to heal.
 My role is to help you illuminate them.